cuthbertLab/music21/music21/doc/moduleStream.rst

 **getMeasures()**

-    Return all Measure objects in a Stream
+    Return all Measure objects in a Stream()

 **getNotes()**

-    Return all Note objects in a Stream()
+    Return all Note, Chord, Rest, etc. objects in a Stream()

 **getOverlaps()**